rails/rails/guides/source/active_record_migrations.md

 any code in your model because later that code may be removed and therefore your migration will fail.

-The best appraoch here is to create your own model class within your migration namespace (so it won't be affected by the existing model in your project).
+The best approach here is to create your own model class within your migration namespace (so it won't be affected by the existing model in your project).
 Eg.

 ```ruby